alexandrajulius/laravel-playground/README.md

 ## Specification

-This repository implements a simple Rest API in Laravel that allows to query various authors and quotations from their work.
+This repository implements a simple Rest API in Laravel that allows to query various authors and some of their quotes.
-The API can respond to GET, POST and UPDATE.
-The API does not handle user authorization.
+The API can respond to GET, POST and UPDATE and does not handle user authentication.

 ### Acceptance Criteria

-- The API returns a list of authors
+- The API can provide a list of authors (`/api/authors`).
-- The API returns a list of quotes for an author
+- For each author the API provides a list of quotes (`/api/quotes/<authorname>`).
-- A quote can be added for an author
+- A quote can be added for an author (`/api/add-quote/<authorname>/<quote>/<bookname>`).
-- The names and books of authors can be edited
+- An authors name and origin can be edited (`/api/author/update/<authorname>`).

 Find all possible routes that this API can handle in [/routes/api.php](https://github.com/alexandrajulius/laravel-playground/blob/main/routes/api.php).